 Key Takeaways

-• Respect the Workspace: Your electrical panel requires a dedicated “keep clear” zone measuring at least 3 feet deep, 30 inches wide, and 6.5 feet high.
+- Respect the Workspace: Your electrical panel requires a dedicated “keep clear” zone measuring at least 3 feet deep, 30 inches wide, and 6.5 feet high.
 This space is non-negotiable and must be free of all storage and obstructions.

-• Clear Access Prevents Crises: An obstructed panel is a serious hazard that can delay emergency response, increase the risk of fire or arc flash, and lead to code violations or denied insurance claims.
+- Clear Access Prevents Crises: An obstructed panel is a serious hazard that can delay emergency response, increase the risk of fire or arc flash, and lead to code violations or denied insurance claims.
 Keeping it clear is a critical safety measure.

-• Make Clearance a Habit: Designate the required space with floor markings and make regular checks part of your routine.
+- Make Clearance a Habit: Designate the required space with floor markings and make regular checks part of your routine.
 For generator panels and new installations, always rely on a professional to ensure placement meets all safety codes from the start.

-What is Electrical Panel Clearance?
+What Does Electrical Panel Clearance Mean?

 Think of your electrical panel as the heart of your home or business’s electrical system.
 It’s the central hub where all the circuits meet.
 Just like you wouldn’t block access to a main doorway, you shouldn’t block the area around this critical piece of equipment.
 Electrical panel clearance is simply the required amount of open space that must be maintained around your panel.
 This isn’t about keeping your basement tidy; it’s a fundamental safety rule.